HastarTara/The_Oddysey/README.md

   - Write a master script to run all the individual scripts when they've all been run and tested individually - implementing the master mode flag (already done on the streetview pano category)

-  - remove creds from scripts by using GASscript properties service - streetview pano script needs this to work.
-Also Add copies of the scripts to github for review but REMOVE CREDS >=>=> implement .env file. (possible have the script make a text copy of itself to post to github along with the article contents?)
+  -  Add copies of the scripts to github for review - possible have the scripts make text copies of themselves post to github along with the article contents?)

   - SPLASH